Homes With Aerial Images Sold 68% Quicker Than Homes With Standard Images

 As well as this, No Fly Zones (NFZ) need to be checked before operating a job.
 If you have the right permission you can fly in No Fly Zones.
 No Fly Zones can be found Here

 The DJI Mini 2 can also shoot in JPEG+RAW, this is the best format to save still photos as it stores photos with the highest quality.

-Of course there are going to be more expensive drones which can take even better shots than a DJI Mini 2.
-However, they will be in a different category as the DJI Mini 2 is the only drone of it’s kind in its weight category.
+Of course there are going to be more expensive drones that can take even better shots than a DJI Mini 2.
+However, they will be in a different category as the DJI Mini 2 is the only drone of its kind in its weight category.
 This gives you the freedom to do almost what you want.
 More information about flying categories can be found here

 Shop DJI Mini 2 Here

 Because you will be flying commercially you will firstly need a Flyer ID which is a free online test.
 You must also register for an Operator ID which is £9 a year, once registered the ID lasts for 12 months and a sticker of your ID must be labelled on your drone.
 These can both be found on the CAA’s website.